Gnosis (magazine)

+During its run, Gnosis published interviews with Gilles Quispel, Jocelyn Godwin, and Stephan Hoeller.
+Each issue usually included reviews of a dozen current books on topics of interest to Gnosis readers.

 Although it was written for a general readership, Wouter Hanegraaff, professor of history of hermetic philosophy and related currents at the University of Amsterdam, has observed that it "contributed considerably to the setting of academic standards in a field where university chairs or curricula devoted to Western esotericism were still absent, and which at the time [in the 1980s and 1990s] was still dominated by sensationalism and plain ignorance."

 The art director of issues 26 and 27 was Tony Lane.